QTC4SO/QTC4SO/README.md

-# QTC4SO: Automatic Question Title Completion for Stack Overflow
+# QTC4SO: Automatic Question Title Completion for Stack Overflow.

 ## Introduction
 Framework of our proposed approach of QTC4SO